 Remission of wastewater rates - schools and early childhood centres

 Council remits wastewater rates for not for profit early childhood centres, places of religious worship and Marae.

 Remission of rates - Kiwifruit orchards with a licence to produce G3 gold kiwifruit

 Council remits general and targeted rates that use the capital value of the orchard and the G3 licence.
 100% of the additional capital value assessed as a consequence of including the value of the G3 licence in the 2022/2023 rating year, and 66% of the additional capital value in the 2023/2024 rating year, and 0% remission in the 2024/2025 rating year.

 Remission and postponement of rates on Māori freehold land

-To apply, send us a written request via post or email with details about the occupancy, utilisation and accessibility of the land.
+To apply send us a written request via post or email with details of the development or use.

 Remission for natural disasters and emergencies

 In the event of a natural disaster or other type of emergency affecting the capacity of one or more rating units to be used for an extended period of time, Council may remit all or part of any rate or charge where it considers it fair to do so.